 Peterbilt History Began as a Solution to a Problem

 The changing ownership over Peterbilt history didn’t affect the quality or status of the brand.
-That’s likely because the company has kept T.A.
-Peterman’s goal of constantly making an already good product even better.
+That’s likely because the company has continued to embody T.A.
+Peterman’s goal of constantly making a good product even better.
 The company’s track record with sleepers is just one example.

 A Bright Future for Peterbilt

-Whether Peterbilt takes a back seat to its sister company, Kenworth, is a matter of debate.
-It really depends on who you talk to.
-One thing is for sure, though.
-Peterbilt’s future is promising.
+One thing is for sure: Peterbilt’s future is promising.
 The last decade saw a growth surge, recently locking up over 15 percent of the market for the company.
-Plus, in 2018, it announced plans to produce an all-electric semi.
 It looks like the plan is to keep on following the formula of success that made Peterbilt history and carried it into a new century.